RobbeSwinnen/documentation/introduction/features.md

 ---

-:icon-smiley: — Welcome to the Reaction Roles feature!
+:icon-smiley: — Welcome to the Reaction Roles module!
 This handy tool allows you to easily assign roles to users in your community through message reactions.

 With Reaction Roles, you can streamline the process of allocating roles by letting users assign themselves to specific roles by simply reacting to a message.
 This can be especially useful for larger communities where manual role assignments can become time-consuming and cumbersome.